 The University of Minnesota is one of the most experienced centers in the world in the assessment and treatment of patients with ALD.
-This disease is caused by mutations in the ABCD1 gene located on the X chromosome, and therefore affects almost exclusively boys.
+This disease is caused by mutations in the ABCD1 gene located on the X chromosome.
 The genetic defect affects the ability to break down very long chain fatty acids (VLCFA), and the build up of the VLCFA can be determined at birth.
 Currently many states have added ALD to diseases being screened for at birth (newborn screening).
 Affected boys have no issues at birth, but can develop loss of function of the adrenal glands (adrenal insufficiency), which can be determined on blood tests.
 About 35% of boys also develop changes in the white matter of the brain (leukodystrophy), most commonly between 4 and 10 years of age.
 The form of the disease (cerebral ALD) may start slowly, but become rapidly progressive, and if untreated, affected boys can die within a few years of the onset of cerebral disease.
 The standard treatment is blood stem cell transplant, but outcomes are dependent on finding the disease early.
 For this reason, newborn screening is being done.
 Gene therapy is also being explored for the cerebral form of ALD.

 The University of Minnesota also has several clinical trials to treat patients with ALD, and we have published extensively on the clinical aspects of ALD, including biomarkers, oxidative stress, neuropsychology, and imaging.

 We understand the difficult choices that parents and guardians have to make when considering a blood and marrow transplant.
 Our specialists have had the opportunity to care for and follow many patients with ALD, and they are prepared to address your child’s complex medical needs.
 This chart (right) shows how our experience compares to other transplant centers.